Premium Editions of LabKey Server

 - Sources and Source Types, including their lineage

 - Inventory locations and items

 - Freezer configurations

 Note that Picklists are not included in folder exports.
 They are intended as transient collections of samples, and the connection to the samples of interest will not be retained in a folder archive.

 You can import an archive to create a new

 Sample Manager project.
-Importing into a working project, i.e. one where there are already samples of the same Sample Types, is not supported.
+Importing into a working project, i.e. one where there are already samples of the same Sample Types, is not recommended.
 Sample IDs in the archive may collide with those in the working project, particularly when aliquots are involved.